tetrix1993/yandere-downloader/README.md

    * requests

 ## Features
-* Download by Image ID and Pool ID
-* Download by Artist, Tag and User (coming soon)
+* Download by Image ID, Pool ID, Artist, Tag and User

 ## Instructions
 * Execute `run.py` on Command Prompt (or Terminal in Mac).